TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 * `State` - their state
 * `Zipcode` - their zipcode

-The lack of consistent formatting of these headers models is not ideal when choosing to model your own data.
-These column names have been our extreme example of a poorly formed external service.
+The lack of consistent formatting of these headers is not ideal when choosing to model your own data.
+These column names are our extreme example of a poorly formed external service.
 Great applications are often built on the backs of such services.